bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/class.md

 There are several differences between class expressions and [class statements](../statements/class), however:

--   Class expressions may omit the class name (“binding identifier”), which is not possible with [class statements](../statements/class).
+-   Class expressions may omit the class name ("binding identifier”), which is not possible with [class statements](../statements/class).
 -   Class expressions allow you to redefine (re-declare) classes **without throwing** a [`SyntaxError`](../global_objects/syntaxerror).
 This is not the case with [class statements](../statements/class).

 The `constructor` method is optional.
-Classes generated with class expressions will always respond to [`typeof`](typeof) with the value “`function`”.
+Classes generated with class expressions will always respond to [`typeof`](typeof) with the value "`function`”.

     'use strict';
     let Foo = class {};  // constructor property is optional